389ds/389ds.github.io/docs/389ds/design/replication-keep-alive.md

 A keep alive entry is a *ldapsubentry*, that means this entry is only visible if the search filter contains *(objectclass=ldapsubentry)*.

-In a given replication topology (for a given suffix), there is **0 or 1 keep alive entry per master** and a given keep alive entry is associated to *one* master (its RDN contains the replicaID of the master).
+In a given replication topology (for a given suffix), there is **0 or 1 keep alive entry per supplier** and a given keep alive entry is associated to *one* supplier (its RDN contains the replicaID of the supplier).

-A keep alive entry is created/updated on demand, so by default a master will not create **its** keep alive entry.
+A keep alive entry is created/updated on demand, so by default a supplier will not create **its** keep alive entry.

 The keep alive entry is looking like